jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

 * **MIME Types** - one per line.
 Example: application/exe

 ### Attachment - image dimensions
-* Use case: ignoring images which are too small (likely part of e-mail signatures) or resize images which are too big.
+* Use case: ignoring images which are too small (likely part of email signatures) or resize images which are too big.
 * Requires php-gd
 * **Min width**
 * **Max width**